Frequently Asked Questions

-- If your organization is subject to the GDPR, one of the requirements under the GDPR is that a compliant Data Processing Agreement/Addendum (DPA) be in place prior to the effective date.
+- If your organization is subject to the GDPR, one of the requirements under the GDPR is that a compliant Data Processing Agreement/Addendum (DPA) is in place.

-- FIS has developed a Data Privacy Addendum that will meet the requirements of the GDPR.
-It is available now to all customers to help them prepare for May 25, 2018, when the GDPR becomes enforceable.
+- FIS has developed a DPA that will meet the requirements of the GDPR.

 - To request a copy of the DPA, send an email to firstname.lastname@example.org.

 GDPR applies to my organization.
 How do I amend my contract to include the required provisions?

 - You can request a DPA for completion and electronic signature by sending an email to email@example.com.